KevinWongCS/MATH-115-Discrete-Mathematics/Math115 homework13.md

 | d     | 3 | 2 | 1 | 2 | 4 |   | d   | 1 | 0 | 0 | 0 | 1 |   | d     | 3 | 4 | 4 | 3 | 7  |
 | e     | 1 | 1 | 3 | 1 | 3 |   | e   | 0 | 0 | 1 | 0 | 0 |   | e     | 4 | 4 | 3 | 4 | 3  |

+- c)
+There are three hamiltonian cycles that start and end at vertex $a$.

+- d) Yes, there is a closed walk of length five that isn't a Hamiltonian cycle.
+An example is $a \rightarrow e \rightarrow c \rightarrow d \rightarrow e \rightarrow a$.

 ---
 ---